-Let us refresh our understanding by revisiting our original blockchain scenario presented in part I. We will add a little twist to make it relevant to our patient journey.
-As presented in part l, Blockchain is a transactional system that keeps track of transactions in a ledger.
-This can be regarded much like what your accountant does when you are getting your taxes completed.
-I am sure by now you are asking yourself, a ledger, accountant, and taxes…where are we going with this?
+Blockchain is a transactional system that keeps track of transactions in a ledger.
+This can be regarded much like your accountant does if you own a business or can even go further into the everyday use of the ever-so-aged check book, which I have not seen since the early 2000s.
+I am sure by now you are asking yourself, a ledger and accountant, so what makes this different?
 There are a few differences to keep track of when one thinks of blockchain.
 The first is verification and the second is validation.
-If we think about verification and validation, one will immediately think about a signature of sorts.
-In using our presented example above, the accountant signs your taxes after completion.
-When the accountant signs the taxes, they are not only validating the taxes, but are also verifying to the government it was done correctly via their signature.
-Let us call this the contract.
-Now let us look at the signature.
-This holds the most important part of a contract, the validation of the contract itself.
-Without their signature, a valid transaction does not exist.
-Of course, this is due to the signature holding the most weight throughout the process mentioned above.
-While the example above is a little flawed, I choose it for the following reason: taxes are not questioned once an accountant signs them.
-This is because the transaction is considered not only validated, but verified.
-Let us now continue with this thought process into the patient journey.
+If we think about verification and validation, one will immediately think about a signature of sorts, maybe when signing the lease on an apartment or buying a home.
+When one signs the lease, you are not only validating the contract, but you are also verifying the contract existing between 2 parties via your signature.
+Now let us look at your signature.
+This also holds the most important part of a contract, the validation of the contract itself.
+Without your signature, a valid transaction does not exist.
+Of course, this is due to your signature holding the most weight throughout the process mentioned above.

 Let us now begin to explore how this will change the healthcare industry.
 It is important to understand that while the examples here revolve around healthcare, blockchain can translate into many industries as long as a transaction exists.